 Recover revenue and welcome back lost visitors

 Along with cart abandonment emails, exit intent popovers give marketers the power to recover an abandoned shopping session.
 You can offer to take the customer back to the cart page to complete their purchase, or ask them to request a reminder email summarizing the carted items.
-Shoppers will appreciate the gesture, as they don’t have to remember what they looked at last time.
+This improves the user’s experience, as they don’t have to remember what they looked at last time.

 Retain & drive loyalty